OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Remediation

 Ensure that critical operations require at least one additional channel to confirm user's action.
 Each channel must not be bypassed to execute a critical operation.
+If you are going to implement additional factor to verify user's identity, you may consider usage of Infobip 2FA library [2], one-time passcodes via Google Authenticator [3].

 #### References

 ##### OWASP Mobile Top 10 2014

-This step is out of Mobile Top 10 Risks and should be applied only to sensitive applications.
+M3 - Insufficient Transport Layer Protection - https://www.owasp.org/index.php/Mobile_Top_10_2014-M3

 ##### OWASP MASVS